calculuswhiz/xilinx-6502/README.md

 3. Check links.md for a list of sources we used for research and reference.

+4. file_desc.txt has information about what each file in the project does.

-4. This is a WIP.
+5. This is a WIP.